matplotlib/matplotlib/doc/users/artists.rst

 stored as member variables :attr:`Figure.patch
 <matplotlib.figure.Figure.patch>` and :attr:`Axes.patch
 <matplotlib.axes.Axes.patch>` ("Patch" is a name inherited from
-MATLAB™, and is a 2D "patch" of color on the figure, eg. rectangles, circles and polygons).
+MATLAB, and is a 2D "patch" of color on the figure, eg. rectangles, circles and polygons).
 Every matplotlib ``Artist`` has the following properties